 I’m a massive consultants forum nerd, and I spend a lot of time on there!

 One of the things I always hear about is that many employees from the Big 4 value the networking possibilities of working at the big firms as the number one bonus of working there.

 This is massively the case at EY.
 They employ a rich pool of talented and highly driven individuals.

-These are people that often have a sense of mission and purpose.
+These are people who often have a sense of mission and purpose.
 Many EY employees go forth to become entrepreneurs or form their own boutique consultancies or accountancy firms.

 They are exciting people to be around and are motivating and inspiring.

 - Switched on

 4. See The World!

 Travel is a big deal when you’re working for EY.

 In fairness, this could be either a major pro or an epic con, and it just depends on how you look at it.